How Kestra Stores Inputs, Outputs, Logs, and Metadata

 Kestra processes and stores a variety of data, including flow definitions, workflow inputs, outputs, logs, execution metadata, and more.
 Understanding how these components are stored helps optimize performance, configure persistence, and integrate with external storage systems.

 Kestra data is stored in either the repository, such as PostgreSQL, or in internal storage.
-By default, internal storage is local, but it can be configured to use services like AWS S3 or MinIO.
+By default, internal storage is local, but you can configure it to use services like AWS S3 or MinIO.

 Data storage components